 Dread Installs usually take between 4-7 hours.

 After install, we recommend not wetting your hair for a full week, giving the dreads a chance to establish.
-We also recommend wearing a shower cap every time you have a shower when not washing your dreads, as the steam can unravel loose hairs on your dread bases.
+We also recommend wearing a shower cap every time you have a shower when not washing your dreads, as the humidity and steam can unravel loose hairs on your dreads.

 You can find our recommended washing routine under Washing Your Dreads.

 Once having dreads installed, people generally require maintenance once in the first 4 weeks, and then every 6-10 weeks after that.
 Some people require minimal maintenance sessions, while others can need more.
-Dread Maintenance, when done regularly, generally takes 2 hours.
-However some people’s dreads can be closer to 3 hours.
+Dread Maintenance, when done regularly, generally takes 2-3 hours approx.

 1. HOW LONG DOES MY HAIR HAVE TO BE?

-Your hair needs to be at least 15 - 20cm, preferably longer.
+We require your hair needs to be at least 25cm, preferably longer.
 The longer your hair is, the easier it will be to dread and quicker it will mature so if your hair is on the shorter side they may just need a little more maintenance before they really start to lock and tighten.